Akanksha1Raj/Image_Classification_CNN/README.md

 # Image_Classification_CNN

-Classify the levels of the liquids a bottle has in an image
+Classify the levels of the liquid a bottle has in an image